pappitti/flux-mlx/README.md

 ---------

 Inference in this example is similar to the stable diffusion example.
 The classes to get you started are `FluxPipeline` from the `flux` module.

+by default schnell is used.
+If you don't care about licence (dev is NC), you should probably use dev.
+Same size but better outputs

 ```python
 import mlx.core as mx